ncbi/elastic-blast-docs/docs/source/commands.rst

 ------

 Checks the status of an ElasticBLAST search.
-This will not return proper results until the ``submit`` sub-command has completed successfully.
+This will not return proper results until the ``submit`` command has completed successfully.

-This sub-command prints the number of BLAST jobs in the following phases of
+This command prints the number of BLAST jobs in the following phases of
 processing:

 Pending